 In collaboration with Oklahoma City area research institutions, bioscience companies, and civic and business leaders, Presbyterian Health Foundation helped to fund and has participated actively in the development of a roadmap for the continued evolution of the bioscience industry in Oklahoma “where agile entrepreneurs continually demonstrate how to turn ideas into well-capitalized firms that are among the leaders in their industry segments.”

 The strategic plan developed by Presbyterian Health Foundation in 2012 signaled a shift in focus from development of the PHF Research Park to the direct investment in individuals and organizations on or affiliated with the OHC to support the transformation of ideas to innovations.
-Presbyterian Health Foundation successfully made this transition, awarding more than $19 million in grants since 2014.
+Presbyterian Health Foundation successfully made this transition, awarding more than $25 million in grants to biomedical researchers since 2014.

 Looking forward, Presbyterian Health Foundation will build upon the legacy established by the original board – to bring scientific discoveries to market by encouraging the research scientists of today and tomorrow to be inspired, be passionate, be innovative and be bold as they identify, evaluate and develop new ways “to save and enhance life.”